neelsoumya/teaching_web_development/materials/css_fundamentals.md

     - The `a.link:hover` selector adds an underline on hover for better interactivity.
     - The `footer#main-footer` selector styles the footer similarly to the header and fixes it to the bottom of the viewport.

-Here's a comprehensive breakdown of this CSS file for teaching your undergraduates:

 ## CSS Fundamentals Overview

 This stylesheet demonstrates core CSS concepts: selectors, the box model, typography, pseudo-classes, and positioning.
-The comments organize it into clear learning sections.

 ---

 ## 1. Basic Element Selector